scsc22/Genereader/README.md

   # GeneReader

   ## Description
-  This is an automatic Readme.md generator
+  an automatic Markdown Generator by Sean Connor

   ## Table of Contents
   - [Installation](#installation)